RemedyBridge

 • Report repairs to your landlord and use their formal complaints procedure.

-• Escalate unresolved social-housing complaints to your landlord’s complaints process.
+• Escalate unresolved social-housing complaints to the Housing Ombudsman.

-• Contact your local landlord’s complaints process for serious hazards.
+• Contact your local council’s Environmental Health team about serious hazards.

-• Get free advice from a free local advice service.
+• Get free advice from Citizens Advice or Shelter.

 You may not need us — free routes first